-If there is one thing I learned during my anthropology studies, it is that you ALWAYS look through some form of ‘glasses’ that are the result of exposure to your culture, upbringing, position, experience, personality, expectations, etc. However much you try, you can never remove those glasses; the best you can do is to be aware of them.
+If there is one thing I learned during my anthropology studies, it is that you ALWAYS look through a lens that is the result of exposure to your culture, upbringing, position, experience, personality, expectations, etc. However much you try, you can never remove those glasses; the best you can do is to be aware of them.

-At one stage, the management team of a large bungalow park demonstrated the point clearly with their answers to my questions.
-The technical manager admitted that, as he walked through the park, he mainly noticed broken lights, and the like.
-The person in charge of cleaning made sure everything looked spick and span.
+The management team of a large bungalow park demonstrated the point clearly with their answers to my question what they paid attention to when they walked through the park.
+The technical manager admitted that, as he walked through the park, he mainly noticed broken lights, displays not working etc. The person in charge of cleaning made sure everything looked spick and span.
 The HR manager noticed immediately which staff members were and were not doing their best.
 Only the general manager tried to take everything into account and felt he was in no way performing up to scratch… In short: being aware of the glasses you are wearing and every now and then choosing to superimpose them with another is the way I choose to observe my world.

 What do you really want?